Starsurfer78/SunrayModdingSpielwiese/README.md

-# This is modded Sunray in the "quasi" state of orig Sunray ver .322
+# This is modded Sunray in the "quasi" state of orig Sunray ver .322, please use the latest release and NOT master

+## the master is actually used to get alfred going with it too, and it´s not ready

 # Sunray firmware